-CAMPBELL-WALSH UROLOGY: Dr. Jeffrey Palmer's chapter entitled "Management of Abnormalities of the External Genitalia in Boys" was published in the acclaimed multi-volume textbook, Campbell-Walsh Urology (11th edition).
+CAMPBELL-WALSH UROLOGY: Dr. Jeffrey Palmer's chapter entitled "Management of Abnormalities of the External Genitalia in Boys" was published in the renowned multi-volume textbook, Campbell-Walsh Urology (11th edition).
 This chapter is an update to Dr. Palmer's chapter in the 10th edition regarding the same topic.
-This textbook serves as a reference for urologis and other healthcare professional throughout the world.
+This textbook serves is a resource for urologists and other healthcare professionals throughout the world.

-INTERVIEW: Dr. Jeffrey Palmer was interviewed for an article on their expertise on cosmetic and reconstructive urologic surgery.
-The article will include a discussion on their technique for labiaplasty, clitoral hood reduction and phalloplasty.
+INTERVIEW: Dr. Jeffrey Palmer was interviewed on his expertise on cosmetic and reconstructive urologic surgery, including a discussion on his techniques for penile enhancement, labiaplasty and hymenoplasty.

-CAMPBELL-WALSH UROLOGY: Dr. Jeffrey Palmer contributed a chapter entitled "Management of Abnormalities of the External Genitalia in Boys" in the 11th edition of this accalimed multi-volume textbook, which is currently in press.
+CAMPBELL-WALSH UROLOGY: Dr. Jeffrey Palmer contributed a chapter entitled "Management of Abnormalities of the External Genitalia in Boys" in the 11th edition of this acclaimed multi-volume textbook, Campbell-Walsh Urology, which is in press.
 This chapter is an update to Dr. Palmer's chapter in the 10th edition regarding the same topic.
-This textbook serves as a reference for urologis and other healthcare professional throughout the world.
+This textbook serves as a reference for urologists and other healthcare profes- sionals throughout the world.